Friskes/drf-spectacular-websocket/CONTRIBUTING.md

     pre-commit install
     ```

-> Run `pre-commit run --all-files` to run linters and formatters.
-This step is optional and will be executed automatically by git before you make a commit, but you may want to run it manually in order to apply fixes
+4. (Optional) Run `pre-commit run --all-files` to run linters and formatters.
+    > This step is optional and will be executed automatically by git before you make a commit, but you may want to run it manually in order to apply fixes.

-#### Now, all dependencies are installed into the Python environment you chose, which will be used for development after this point. 😎
+#### Now, all dependencies are installed into the Python environment you chose, which will be used for development after this point 🎉.

 ## Making changes to the project

-1. Don't modify code on the main branch, the main branch should always keep track of origin/main. 🧐
+> Don't modify code on the main branch, the main branch should always keep track of origin/main 💡.

-    > To update main branch to date:
+1. (Optional) To update main branch to date:
     ```bash
     git pull origin main
     # In rare cases that your local main branch diverges from the remote main: